Pranavi25/trading-app/Welcome file.md

 # Introduction

-- This project is an online stock trading simulation REST API which can perform certain tasks such as retrieve,update stock information of certain organisations.
+- This project is an online stock trading simulation REST API which can perform certain tasks such as retrieve, update stock information of certain organisations.
 -  it an online stock trading simulation REST API which can blah..blah) and who can use this API (e.g. front-end developer, mobile developer, and traders can utilize this REST API)  - Briefly talk about technologies used in this project(e.g. It's a MicroService which is implemented with SpringBoot.
 PSQL database.
 IEX market data)